 What is the crab stitch you ask?
-Only the easiest crochet border stitch ever.
-I tend to only use this for a border in crochet because of the way it works up.
+Also known as the reverse single crochet stitch, I tend to only use this for a border in crochet because of the beautiful edge it gives.
 While it is not easy to go back through and continue crocheting after this stitch, it does make for a beautiful edge on baby blankets, big blankets, hats… anything to which you would normally add a border.

 The crab stitch (a.k.a. reverse single crochet) is literally the single crochet stitch done in reverse.
 Instead of working as you normally would (right to left) you are working left to right.
 For right handed crocheters, that is.
 Ready for the video tutorial?
 Written instructions are given below.